meritecloud/bureau/README.md

 ## Docker support instructions by tenerecodes

-clone this repository or the official laravel repository and copy Dockerfile and docker-compose.yml from here to /laravel directory.
+Clone this repository or the official laravel repository and copy Dockerfile, docker-compose.yml and .dockerignore files from here to /laravel directory.

-make sure you have set UID=1000 in the .env file
+Make sure you have set UID=1000 in the .env file

-cd into your laravel directory and run "docker build && docker-compose up -d && docker logs -f" the last one is optional
+Cd into your laravel directory and run "docker build && docker-compose up -d && docker logs -f" the last one is optional

-if everythings looks ok, and you have your "laravel_app" and mysql containers runing do a "docker exec -it container_id -u devuser /bin/bash"
+If everythings looks ok, and you have your "laravel_app" and mysql containers runing do a "docker exec -it container_id -u devuser /bin/bash"

 Now in you should be in the work directory /var/www/html$ , run "composer install"

-thats all.
+That's all.